jaswingumpella/codevision/backend/README.md

 - `security.apiKey` to protect every endpoint with `X-API-KEY`
 - `diagram.storage.root` to control where rendered SVGs are written
 - `security.scan` rules and `ignorePatterns` for PCI/PII detection

+## Database (PostgreSQL)

+The backend no longer writes to an embedded H2 file.
+Point it at PostgreSQL instead:

+1. `cp .env.example .env`.
+The defaults already point at the managed Render database so local runs share the same data as production.
+2. If you prefer a local container, uncomment the “local Docker” block inside `.env` and then run `docker compose up -d postgres`.
+3. Launch the backend with `mvn -f backend/pom.xml -pl api spring-boot:run`.
+If you change any values, export `SPRING_DATASOURCE_URL`, `SPRING_DATASOURCE_USERNAME`, `SPRING_DATASOURCE_PASSWORD`, etc., before starting the app.

+Render (and other hosts) must provide the same variables so the backend can connect to the managed Postgres instance.
+You can also override `SPRING_DATASOURCE_MAX_POOL_SIZE` / `SPRING_DATASOURCE_MIN_IDLE` per environment.

 ## Run the API locally